Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-Cambridge students worldwide collected their June exam results on 10 August 2017, with entries revealing strong demand for Cambridge International Examinations in the Middle East and North Africa region.
+Cambridge students worldwide collected their June exam results on 10 August 2017, with entries revealing strong demand for Cambridge Assessment International Education in the Middle East and North Africa region.

 In Egypt, more than 120 schools made around 73,000 entries for Cambridge qualifications this year – a 7 per cent increase on last year.
 The most popular Cambridge IGCSE subjects in Egypt this year were English as a Second Language, Chemistry and Physics.